darktears/icecream-mac/README.md

 # Icecream Setup for macOS to build Chromium

 This instructions shows how to use icecream on macOS to distribute build jobs on Linux nodes in the network.
+It has been tested on macOS Sierra.

 ## Instructions on macOS